graywolf336/Jail/README.md

 Notice
 ===
+* If you ran an alpha or beta, please delete the en.yml so that you get the additional messages added since your version (will update in the future)
 * Old messages (language) will not be converted
 * MaximumAFKTime setting will not convert over, the format isn't clear and the old version didn't provide a way to get values with decimal places
 * EnableLogging has been removed, we are always going to be logging (unless major request to control this)